ElliotAOram/GhostPyramid/diary.md

 * Start spike work on feature 2 (background subtraction) ahead of design phase
 * Consider testing strategy
   * Most likely similar to rotate (np.array to make custom image)

+### 01/03/2017
+* Implemented feature 2 with image subtraction approach with relevant tests
+    * While this is a good technique for finding motion, this suffers from the problem that when subtracting one image from another, this will also remove the colour channel from the foreground image as well as the background. for example if the background is completely green and you subtract this from the original frame, then you lose any green from the object of interest

+### 02/03/2017
+* Considered revised background subtraction routine that use a green screen instead of an unknown background

+### 04/02/2017
+* Spent much of the morning ironing my new green screen background!
+* Implement code that checks each pixel in the frame and is it is the same as a given background colour (within a threshold) then it changes that pixels colour to black
+* This code almost works (takes a bit of fiddlering to get it right when the lighting is not great (many shadows/lighting highlights)) but is currently very ineffecient causes a huge FPS drop to around 5-10fps (est.)
+  * This speed is not acceptable for the end product so I must now consider possible ways to speed up the execution of the background subtraction

+### 05/02/2017
+* Initial research into multithreading / cuda (throwing python threads out to the GPU)